RubyLearning/blog/content/post/2015/03/15/core_ruby_batch_60.md

   <blockquote>
     <p>
       I believe people want to express themselves when they program.
-They don&#8217;t want to fight with the language.
+They don't want to fight with the language.
 Programming languages must feel natural to programmers.
 I tried to make people enjoy programming and concentrate on the fun and creative part of programming when they use Ruby.
     </p>
   </blockquote>